gopavikas/gitdemo-2-12-24/readme.md

-git commit -m "message" = command to commit the changes to git repo git diff = it will show the difference before and after the commit, git status = it will give the report whether anything to be commited to the repo
+git commit -m "message" = command to commit the changes to git repo git diff = it will show the difference before and after the commit, git status = it will give the report whether anything to be commited to the repo git add . =it will add multiple files to staging area